History of Berliner FC Dynamo (1989–2004)

 FC Berlin had to continue at the amateur level.
 The competitors in the league now consisted of teams such as Tennis Borussia Berlin, Eisenhüttenstädter FC Stahl, and BSV Stahl Brandenburg.
 FC Berlin had to rely on its youth department to supply the team with new players.
 The club qualified for the 1994–95 Regionalliga Nordost.
 The re-instated Regionalliga now constituted the new third level.
 The Regionalliga Nordost meant new meetings with well known opponents such as 1.
 FC Union Berlin and FC Carl Zeiss Jena.
-FC Berlin struggled in the Regionalliga Nordost, but managed to retain it place in the league.
+FC Berlin struggled in the Regionalliga Nordost, but managed to retain its place in the league.
 The 1995–96 Regionalliga Nordost would also mean meetings with the old rival 1.
 FC Dynamo Dresden.
 Werner Voigt became the new coach at the end of autumn 1995.
 He had a long history with BFC Dynamo.

 The millions the club had earned on player transfers in the early 1990s had been used up by the mid-1990s.
 Club President Volkmar Wanski had to support the club with annual personal contributions.
 The successes in the Regionalliga Nordost did not materialize, and Voigt and FC Berlin eventually agreed to part ways.
 Central players in the team during 1998–99 season were Heiko Brestrich, Davor Krznarić, Jörn Lenz, Ayhan Gezen, Mario Kallnik, Mario Maek and Timo Lesch.
 The club decided to take back its old club name of BFC Dynamo at the general meeting on 8 May 1999.
 BFC Dynamo then won the 1998-99 Berlin Cup and thus captured its first Berlin Cup title.

 BFC Dynamo continued to have financial difficulties, as it did not have enough sponsors.
 The number of spectators was also low and new sponsors were deterred by hooliganism.
 Jürgen Bogs returned for his third stint as coach at the end of 1999.
 The club finally got a promising main sponsor in the form of software company Lipro AG in early 2000.
 However, the difficulties in the league continued and the club's liabilities started to become significant.
 BFC Dynamo finished the 1999–2000 Regonalliga Nordost in 17th place and was relegated to the NOFV-Oberliga Nord.
 The club made an attempt to win promotion back to the Regionalliga Nord.
 BFC Dynamo dominated the 2000–01 NOFV-Oberliga Nord.
 The team had lost only three matches during the league season, and striker Denis Kozlov had scored a whopping 29 goals in the league.
 BFC Dynamo would face 1.
 FC Magdeburg of the NOFV-Oberliga Süd in the play-off for the Regionalliga Nord.
 However, it was clear even before the first meeting that the club had major financial problems.
 BFC Dynamo lost the play-off and the club's total debts were now estimated at several millions of Deutsche Mark.